← Back to Blog

 • Cobalt content 8–10% — lower cobalt for maximum hardness

-• PVD coating mandatory for AHSS applications
+• PVD coating strongly recommended for AHSS applications

-Why HSS Cannot Meet Automotive Standards
+Why HSS Generally Cannot Meet Automotive Standards

 Requirement HSS Performance Tungsten Carbide Performance